 Plus, many of us are what Emilie calls “simultaneous multipotentialites”: folks who like to explore many interests at once, rather than sequentially.
 I’m one of these, and I simply don’t want to put all of my other projects and passions on the back burner in order to pursue a full-time job or a new degree.

 I want to invest time into developing this new skill or exploring this field, yes.
 That’s the point: I’m interested in it, excited about it.
 But I’m always trying to find a balance of time and investment that traditional routes to “experience” don’t always allow.

 So how do you build your skills and your “track record,” without investing all of yourself into a single field for several years at a time?

 I’ve run into this problem over and over again, and while I’m no expert… perhaps my track record shows a bit of experience.
 Here are some of the ways I’ve tackled this issue in the past, and a couple of other ideas for you to mull over.

 We know that multipotentialites are avid learners—it’s just one of our many superpowers.
 So the most obvious way to jump-start a new interest is to study it on your own.

-For example, I want to dabble in graphic design, so I’m taking courses in my specific areas of interest (Illustrator, logo design) on Lynda.com.
-Other sites like Coursera, Udemy or Khan Academy also make online learning easy, and many public libraries can help you access these sites totally for free.
+For example, I want to dabble in graphic design, so I’m taking courses in my specific areas of interest (Illustrator, logo design).
+Sites like Coursera, Udemy or Khan Academy also make online learning easy, and many public libraries can help you access these sites totally for free.
 Or read online to find the most important general books for your target interest, grab them from your library or local independent bookstore, and dig in.

 You can also look into online conferences in your field; often you can watch or participate for free during the days of the webinars, or purchase the videos or materials afterward for a fee.
 This is a great way to immediately get a sense of the conversations people in the field are having—which can help when you need to show someone that you’re knowledgable and tuned in.